Taking a taxi in Italy: what a local wants you to know

 Unlike hailing yellow taxis in New York City or black cabs in London, getting an Italian taxi works slightly differently.

-Rather than waving one down on the street, you must book your metered taxi in Italy in advance.
+Rather than waving one down on the street, you must book your metered taxi in Italy in advance or go to the nearest taxi rank.

 Places like hotels and restaurants will do this for clients on request.